 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

 We love Starbucks Cake Pops.
 There is just something about these bite size cake on a stick that makes me and my kids happy.
-I love having them with my coffee and now I can make them at home.
+I love having them with my cup of coffee and now I can make them at home.

 Close up image of pink cake pops in a mason jar.